-

 Head of Upper School, Wes Clarke arrived at CCES in 2007 after seven years at Holy Innocents' School in Atlanta, GA where he taught Mathematics, Spanish and also coached a variety of high school sports.
 Wes served initially as Dean of Students at CCES and as Assistant Director and Director of Studies from 2013-2017.
 He holds undergraduate degrees from the University of North Carolina in Mathematical Sciences and Spanish and a masters’ in Education Leadership.
 He and his wife Christy have two young sons, Holden and Bennett, both students at CCES.

 With a master's degree from Furman University, Melissa Hughes began her teaching career in technology.
 She came to CCES in 2000 where she developed the technology curriculum for grades 5-8.
 In her role as Director of Instructional Technology, she has been instrumental in the implementation and maintenance of the one to one Chromebook program and digital learning via Schoology, our learning management system.
-Melissa is married to Ross and they have two children: Hampton and Holden, both current students at CCES.
+Melissa is married to Ross and they have two children: Hampton, CCES Class of '23 and Holden, CCES Class of '27.

 A 1982 CCES graduate, Elizabeth Jarrett earned her elementary education degree from USC.
 Following her first teaching stint in Kingstree, SC, she returned to CCES in 1999 as a 2nd grade teacher.
 Six years later, Elizabeth took on the role of Director of Service Learning serving all three divisions.
 2014 marked her first year as Director of Service and Experiential Learning.
 Elizabeth has three children who are all CCES alumni, Blakely, Sterling, and Elliott in the classes of 2008, 2010, and 2013 respectively.